ON THIS PAGE: You will find out more about the factors that increase the chance of developing sarcoma. Use the menu to see other pages.

 Previous radiation therapy.
-People who have been treated with radiation therapy for a previous cancer have a slightly increased risk of later developing sarcoma.
+People who were treated with radiation therapy for a previous cancer, usually more than 5 years ago, have a slightly increased risk of later developing sarcoma.

 Genetics.
 People with certain inherited diseases have a higher risk of sarcoma.
-These diseases include neurofibromatosis type 1, also known as von Recklinghausen’s disease; Gardner syndrome; Werner syndrome; tuberous sclerosis; nevoid basal cell carcinoma syndrome; Li-Fraumeni syndrome; and retinoblastoma.
+These diseases include neurofibromatosis type 1, also known as von Recklinghausen’s disease; familial adenomatous polyposis, also known as Gardner syndrome; Werner syndrome; tuberous sclerosis complex; nevoid basal cell carcinoma syndrome; Li-Fraumeni syndrome; and retinoblastoma.

 Immune system abnormalities.
-People with problems with their immune system have a higher risk of several types of cancer.
-Sarcomas can occasionally happen in people with an abnormal immune system, whether from infections such as human immunodeficiency virus (HIV), cancers such as chronic lymphocytic leukemia, or autoimmune conditions such as lupus or psoriasis.
+People with problems with their immune system have a higher risk of several types of cancer, whether from infections such as human immunodeficiency virus (HIV), cancers such as chronic lymphocytic leukemia, or autoimmune conditions such as lupus or psoriasis.

 Lymphedema.
-People who have surgery for other reasons may have swelling of an arm or leg as a side effect of the surgery.
+People who have surgery or radiation therapy for other reasons may have swelling of an arm, leg, or other part of the body as a side effect of the treatment.
 This is called lymphedema.
-For example, lymphedema is common after breast surgery, when lymph nodes are removed from the armpit area.
+For example, lymphedema is common after breast surgery when lymph nodes are removed from the armpit area.
 People can also be born with lymphedema.
 Sarcomas, such as angiosarcoma, occasionally form in areas where lymphedema had developed.

 Chemicals.
 Workplace exposure to vinyl chloride monomer, which is used in making some types of plastics, Agent Orange, or dioxin, may increase the risk of sarcoma.
-However, most sarcoma is not known to be associated with specific environmental hazards.
+However, most sarcomas are not known to be associated with specific environmental hazards.